The Offbeat Blog

 “We really don’t think that we want this kind of music at our wedding.
 It’s not something that we listen to ourselves or feel reflects our own tastes.”

 Yep, I completely understand.
-Pretty much everything in this mix could be said to be played out, and, whilst not exactly cheesy, certainly can’t be described as alternative, unique or niche.
+Pretty much everything in this mix could be said to be played out, and, whilst not exactly cheesy, certainly can’t be described as anything other than very mainstream.
 It is, in fact, pretty much the most mainstream selection of pre-1990 chart music that you could compile.
 All totally familiar to anyone who hasn’t been living under a rock, and all chart topping in their time.

 And that is exactly why you should use them to kick start your party.